 If you have not seen improvement in your cystic acne, some dermatologists will inject corticosteroid to reduce inflammation and prevent scarring with notable effects in just a few hours.

 While it might sound like a simple solution to your skin problems, it’s important to understand that cortisone shots don’t treat bacteria present in acne lesions, they simply improve the symptoms associated with inflammation.
 This makes it essential to use other treatment in conjunction with the shots to treat the actual infection present.

 Photodynamic Therapy (PDT)

-If your cysts are large and inflamed and causing a great deal of pain, you may elect to have a dermatologist drain the contents of the infected pore.
-The cysts will be cut open with a small incision, and gently drained of all the built up fluid inside.
-The procedure is quick and usually painless, but cysts may reoccur even after being completely drained.
+If your cysts remain large and inflamed and are causing a great deal of pain, you can choose to have a dermatologist drain the contents of the infected pore.
+During this procedure, a small incision is made and cysts are gently drained of all the built-up fluid inside.
+The procedure is quick and usually painless, but cysts may recur even after being completely drained.

 Birth Control Pills

 Contraceptives have become a common and popular way to help control cystic acne.
 A form of hormonal therapy, birth control pills containing both progesterone and estrogen can result in a decreased amount of androgens in the body.
 The fewer androgens produced, the less sebum secreted.
 With sebum production under control, the likelihood and severity of breakouts are lessened.

 Birth control pills that only contain progesterone should be avoided, as we discussed earlier, these can often make acne worse.
 Contraceptives also come with their fair share of side effects including:

 - Mood changes

 It’s important to note that birth control pills should only be used for acne treatment when contraceptives are also desired.